LauraKirby/aspera-ibm-analytics-api/analytics-api.md

     pretty_print(result)
     ```

-1. Text editor: Extract 'bearer token' from Files response and setup request parameters

-    * add the following to the bottom of `./get_analytics_data.rb`
+1. To extract 'bearer token' from the Files response and set up request parameters, add the following to the bottom of `./get_analytics_data.rb:

     ```ruby
     # extract 'bearer token'